OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Results

-Interestingly, and in contrast to ST, the Mid Fusion variant slightly outperforms Gated Fusion on CoMMuTE.
-This suggests that, when the image serves primarily as supplementary context (as in caption translation) rather than the main information source (as in audio for spoken ST), using visual features at the middle layer alone may be sufficient, and the additional flexibility of gating offers no further advantage.

-Importantly, unlike TowerVision which requires massive multimodal pretraining from scratch, OmniFusion can be built on top of existing strong pretrained components.
-This makes our approach far more data- and training-efficient without compromising quality, by effectively exploiting the rich image–text alignment knowledge already present in the MMFM pretrained weights.
-These results underline the strength of our E2E design on visually grounded translation tasks where image context is essential.
+Unlike in ST, Mid Fusion slightly outperforms Gated Fusion on CoMMuTE, suggesting that when images provide auxiliary rather than primary information, mid-layer visual integration is sufficient.
+Notably, unlike TowerVision, which relies on large-scale multimodal pretraining from scratch, OmniFusion builds on strong pretrained components, offering a more data- and training-efficient approach without sacrificing quality. \textbf{These results highlight the context-awareness of our E2E design for visually grounded translation}.